karakonjul/rjsform/README.md

 A key feature of the widget is the support for form constructors.
 Those are used to dynamically build parts of the form before the data is filled in.
 This is most useful when dealing with lists of identical mini-forms where you need to recreate the list from the data.
 Possibilities here are really endless - you could also show/hide parts of the form based on the input data, or make a universal form constructor that builds the entire form automatically without using any preexisting HTML markup.
 See the demo page for a simple example of a form constructor.

 ## Branches
 - dev: development branch, unstable.
+Here be dragons!
 - master: release branch, stable.
 Versions will be tagged here.
 - deploy: deployment branch, stable.
 This branch will always be in sync with master, but will only contain the rjsform.js file.
 Suitable for adding as a submodule in another project.